-The school also works closely with Catch 22 who is the commissioned service in Warrington for children who go missing from home.
+The school also works closely with Young Addaction who are the commissioned service in Warrington for children who go missing from home.

 Confidentiality processes

 Penketh High School has regard to "Information Sharing: Practitioner's guide" HM Government, (2015)

 "Where there is a concern that the child may be suffering or is at risk of suffering significant harm, the child's safety and welfare must be the overriding consideration."